Why choose this course

 Society needs practitioners with a broad and dynamic skill set; problem-solvers who see challenges as opportunities.
 This course develops, enables and trains the next generation of performance artists and creative entrepreneurs.
 You will explore devised and collaborative approaches to researching, creating, producing and performing contemporary performance practices, in addition to traditional historical scripted forms.

 What you will study

-Our BA (Hons) Applied and Contemporary Theatre course is run by Guildford School of Acting, one of the most highly regarded theatre schools in the UK.
-You’ll be taught by industry-leading professionals, and join a vibrant community of talented performers, performance makers, creative practitioners, stage managers and technicians.
+On our BA (Hons) Applied and Contemporary Theatre course you will be taught by industry-leading professionals, and will join a vibrant community of talented performers, performance makers, creative practitioners, stage managers and technicians.